Say You'll Be There: Background

 In March 1994, father-and-son team Bob and Chris Herbert, together with financer Chic Murphy, working under the business name of Heart Management, decided to create a girl group to compete with the boy bands that dominated the British pop music scene of the time.
 They placed an advertisement in The Stage, which asked the question: "Are you street smart, extrovert, ambitious, and able to sing and dance?"
 After receiving hundreds of replies, the management had narrowed their search to a group of five girls: Victoria Adams, Melanie Brown, Melanie Chisholm, Geri Halliwell, and Michelle Stephenson.
 The group moved to a house in Maidenhead and received the name Touch.
 Stephenson was eventually fired because she lacked the drive of the other group members.
 She was replaced by Emma Bunton.
 In November, the group—now named Spice—persuaded their managers to set up a showcase in front of industry writers, producers, and A&R men at the Nomis Studios in Shepherd's Bush, London, where they received an "overwhelmingly positive" reaction.

 Due to the large interest in the group, the Herberts quickly set about creating a binding contract for them.
-Encouraged by the reaction they had received at the showcase, all five members delayed signing contracts on the legal advice from, amongst others, Victoria Beckham's father, Anthony Adams.
+Encouraged by the reaction they had received at the showcase, all five members delayed signing contracts on the legal advice from, amongst others, Victoria Adams' father, Anthony Adams.
 In late March 1995, because of the group's frustration at their management's unwillingness to listen to their visions and ideas, they parted from Heart Management.
 In order to ensure they kept control of their own work, the group retrieved the master recordings of their discography from the management offices.
 The next week they were supposed to meet with Sheffield-based songwriter and record producer Eliot Kennedy.
 Chris Herbert arranged the session weeks before the group's departure.